aidenwallis/fossabot-translations/README.md

 ## Using the translations

 Feel free to use the translations!
-We simply serve the master branch from Github pages over at [translations.fossabot.com](https://translations.fossabot.com)!
+We simply serve the a minified version of `src` over at [translations.fossabot.com](https://translations.fossabot.com).
+Note that any 404 requests will simply do a 302 redirect back to [fossabot.com](https://fossabot.com).
 These are completely open source.

 ## Social Media